-The NAIC is reviewing the investment risk factors for fixed income assets that are applied in the NAIC's RBC formula for life insurers.
-In August 2017, the NAIC's Investment Risk-Based Capital Working Group exposed new factors for comment with the expectation that the proposed factors would become final for the year ending 2018.
+The NAIC continues to review the investment risk factors for fixed income assets that are applied in the NAIC's RBC formula for life insurers.
+In August 2017, the NAIC's Investment Risk-Based Capital Working Group exposed new factors for comment with the expectation that the proposed factors would be effective for the year ending 2019.
 The proposed factors are applied to 20 different ratings categories versus the current six ratings categories, thereby providing additional granularity to the risk charges applied across insurer investment portfolios.
 Generally, the proposed factors are higher than the current factors for more highly rated fixed income assets and are lower than current factors for lower rated fixed income assets.
+The NAIC is still targeting year-end 2019 for the implementation date, although it is more likely that the revisions will become effective byyear-end 2020.
+Additional time is needed for the NAIC to update its systems so that it can accept the 20 new ratings categories.
 If the proposed factors are adopted, we believe our required capital will increase.
 In addition, the proposed factors may encourage insurers to invest more of their portfolios in lower rated fixed income assets to benefit from the lower risk charges.
-Currently, the proposed factors would only apply to investments held by life insurers, but the NAIC has discussed applying them to health and property and casualty insurers as well.